 The diversity intrinsic to cultures that define the very title of India is not unknown to the world at large.
-The massive celebration of festivals in India characterized by myriad traditions, rituals, and garnished food.
-All of which has become an irresistible source of attraction for tourists from all corners of the globe.
-Talking about tourist attractions, there are so many Indian classical dance forms, which are loved worldwide.
+The massive celebration of festivals in India is characterized by myriad traditions, rituals, and garnished food.
+Moreover, all of which has become an irresistible source of attraction for tourists from all corners of the globe.
+Also, talking about tourist attractions, there are so many Indian classical dance forms, which are loved worldwide.

-Dance is something integral to any culture known to man, and India is home to a sea of cultures where festivities are always round the corner.
-Thus, the luster of the many festivities comes into light through the different dance forms of India with states, each, having poured a blend of its colour and culture.
+Dance is something integral to any culture known to humans.
+India is home to a sea of cultures where festivities are always round the corner.
+Therefore, the lustre of the many festivities comes into light through the different dance forms of India with states, each, having poured a blend of its colour and culture.

-Classical dances of Indian states is much more than mere body movements; right from the ancient times, the classical dance forms are acknowledged as a discipline and a way to devote oneself to God through art.
+Classical dances of Indian states are much more than mere body movements.
+Right from ancient times, the classical dance forms are acknowledged as a discipline and a way to devote oneself to God through art.

 The earliest texts that help us understand the essence of classical Indian dance was the Natasutras.
-These texts were the creation of a learned sage, Panini, who has contributed immensely in Sanskrit grammar.
+These texts were the creation of a learned sage, Panini, who has contributed immensely to Sanskrit grammar.
 Late Vedic texts also provide information on the art of dance led by two pioneers of ancient singing and dance- Shilalin and Krishashva.
-As per researchers and scholars like Richmond, the Natasutras are said to have been composed around 600 BCE; however, the complete manuscript has not survived to this day.
+As per researchers and scholars like Richmond, the Natasutras are said to have been composed around 600 BCE.
+However, the complete manuscript has not survived to this day.